pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 Why?

 Because the Python language is used across many different domains and for lots of different reasons.
 And further, Python is a “glue” language.
-This means that it can wrap around other languages like C - making it even more flexible.
+This means that it can wrap around other languages like C—making it even more flexible.

 This flexibility warrants choice.
 It’s almost by design.